Best red light therapy for skin: Benefits and what you can expect

 The provider recommends 10-minute sessions to minimize your time commitment.
 Omnilux comes with a rechargeable controller, so you can manage it while lying around.
 To start using the device on your skin, put it on with the straps, then start the sessions with the on/off button on the controller.

 We believe that Omnilux Contour Face is a great investment if you’re looking for an RLT device to enhance your skin.
-On the other hand, while it feels quite professional, it doesn’t offer many features, which might be a drawback for some of you.
+On the other hand, while it feels quite professional, it doesn’t offer many extra features, which might be a drawback for some of you.

 - Check out our full Omnilux Contour Face mask review